DevCycleHQ/devcycle-docs/docs/platform/feature-flags/targeting/custom-properties.md

 From there, select an Enum Schema from the dropdown.
 This allows you to specify allowable values for string or number properties.

-If you want to require this property to be set when passing custom data to the SDK, click the toggle icon next to Property Required.
+If you want to require this property to be set when passing custom data to the SDK, click the toggle icon next to Property Required. *Note: currently, this only affects the output of our [type generators](/sdk/client-side-sdks/javascript/javascript-typescript).

 Once you select an Enum Schema type, define the allowable values in the Allowed Values section below.